civican/legisinfo/42-1/bills/C-58/bill_text.md

 ### Section 45

-**Despite** any other Act of Parliament, any privilege under the law of evidence, **solicitor-client privilege or the professional secrecy of advocates and notaries and litigation privilege**, the Court may, in the course of any proceedings before **it** arising from an application under section 41, 42 or 43, examine any information recorded in any form under the control of a government institution, other than a confidence of the Queen's Privy Council for Canada to which subsection 70(1) applies, and no information that the Court may examine under this section may be withheld from the Court on any grounds.
+Despite any other Act of Parliament, any privilege under the law of evidence, solicitor-client privilege or the professional secrecy of advocates and notaries and litigation privilege, the Court may, in the course of any proceedings before it arising from an application under section 41, 42 or 43, examine any information recorded in any form under the control of a government institution, other than a confidence of the Queen's Privy Council for Canada to which subsection 70(1) applies, and no information that the Court may examine under this section may be withheld from the Court on any grounds.

 ### Section 52

 Paragraph 64(1)(b) of the Act is replaced by the following:

-in the course of a prosecution for an offence under this Act, a prosecution for an offence under section 131 of the `Criminal Code` (perjury) in respect of a statement made under this Act **or** a review before the Court under this Act **or Part 1 of the `Access to Information Act`** or an appeal **from a review of that Court**.
+in the course of a prosecution for an offence under this Act, a prosecution for an offence under section 131 of the `Criminal Code` (perjury) in respect of a statement made under this Act or a review before the Court under this Act or Part 1 of the `Access to Information Act` or an appeal from a review of that Court.

 ### Section 53